-Last year there were six exhibitions in a path which began with the photography of André Castanho Correia (born in 1988), Gabriel Tizón (born in 1973), Dimitri Mellos (born in 1970), Ricardo Reis (born in 1981), Miguel De (born in 1992) and limamil (born in 1973).
+Last year there were six exhibitions in a path which began with the photography of André Castanho Correia (b.1988), Gabriel Tizón (b.1973), Dimitri Mellos (b.1970), Ricardo Reis (b.1981), Miguel De (b.1992) and limamil (b.1973).
 BE A PHOTOGRAPHER was a sort of punch in the stomach and the first clash in the walls we wanted to destroy.
-With Joana de Carvalho e Silva (born in 1988) the paintwork was cinema, illusion, visible and invisible, poetry of imagined sites.
+With Joana de Carvalho e Silva (b.1988) the paintwork was cinema, illusion, visible and invisible, poetry of imagined sites.
 We crossed.
-Never again would we cross artistic subjects and thinking areas, and with Paulo Neves’s sculptures (born in 1959), we also crossed the town with an ambitious exhibition which went over the walls of zet gallery, and inhabited Nogueira da Silva Museum and Congregados Basilica.
+Never again would we stop crossing artistic subjects and thinking areas and with Paulo Neves’s sculptures (b.
+1959), we also crossed the town with an ambitious exhibition which went over the walls of zet gallery and inhabited Nogueira da Silva Museum and Congregados Basilica.
 We created circuits.
-Miguel Neves Oliveira (born in 1980), Ana Almeida Pinto (born in 1982), João Carqueijeiro (born in 1954) and Grupo em Construção (Group Under Construction), Pedro Figueiredo (born in 1974), Juan Coruxo (born in 1961), Luís Canário Rocha (born in 1986) and Raúl Ferreira (born in 1975) joined the 2018 edition of the Book Fair in Braga and in 7 CASE-BY-CASE POETRY FORMS, they idealised the artistic object stemming from poets and words.
-In September we slowed down our pace by showing the paintwork of Maria João Oliveira (born in 1946), André Lemos Pinto (born in 1976), Fátima Santos (born in 1983), Alexandre Coxo (born in 1987) and Sofia Leitão & Henry Nestitt (born in 1971 & born in 1969), and then we moved faster with the nineteen protagonists of SINGULAR PACE, an exhibition with which we start 2019 and which gathers propositions by young artists connected to the Fine Arts Faculty of Lisbon.
-We also took Cris D.K. (born in 1978), Pedro Santos Silva (born in 1980), R. Gritto (born in 1976), Raquel Felgueiras (born in 1982), André Castanho Correia (born in 1988), Florisa Novo Rodrigues (born in 1991), Lauren Maganete (born in 1970) and Elizabeth Leite (born in1982) on a trip of showrooms with which we inhabited some of our partners’ sites.
-It is also important to mention the artists who were featured by Helena Mendes Pereira in the magazine RUA, the articles written by Catarina Martins in Onde Ir, and the videos of artists which Vanessa Ribeiro showed the world by using social networking sites.
+Miguel Neves Oliveira (b.1980), Ana Almeida Pinto (b.1982), João Carqueijeiro (b.1954) and Grupo em Construção (Group under Construction), Pedro Figueiredo (b.1974), Juan Coruxo (b.1961), Luís Canário Rocha (b.1986) and Raúl Ferreira (b.1975) joined Braga’s Book Fair and in 7 CASE-BY-CASE POETRY FORMS, they idealized the artistic object stemming from poets and words.
+In September we slowed down our pace by showing the paintwork of Maria João Oliveira (b.1946), André Lemos Pinto (b.1976), Fátima Santos (b.1983), Alexandre Coxo (b.1987) and Sofia Leitão & Henry Nestitt (b.1971 & b.1969), and then we moved faster with the 19 protagonists of SINGULAR PACE, an exhibition with which we start 2019 that gathers propositions by young artists connected to the Fine Arts Faculty of Lisbon.